People always choose convenience over anything. Small businesses all over the world have understood it very clearly.

 To this date, GrubHub has 300,000 takeout restaurants from 3200 US cities registered with their platforms.
 It’s amazing how many customers they reach out to every day.

-2. Restaurant to customers
+2. Business to Customers

 These are some of the types of on-demand delivery services that’ll help you understand the market before launching your on-demand delivery business.